Safe Use of Long-Acting OpioidsSkip to the navigation

 What to know about taking this medicine

 - Opioid pain relievers are strong medicines that can be very helpful in treating pain, especially after an injury or surgery.
 They are safest when you use them exactly as your doctor prescribes.
 There is a small risk of addiction when you take opioids.
 The risk is greater for those with a history of substance use.
-Others who are more at risk for addiction are teenagers, older adults, people who have depression, and those who take high doses of medicine.
+Some people have more problems with opioids, including teenagers, older adults, people who have depression, people who have sleep apnea, and those who take high doses of medicine.